Beijing X5: Second generation (2018–2025)

 The second generation Beijing Auto Senova X55 was unveiled on the 2017 Shanghai Auto Show in April 2017, with the market launch in July 2018.

 Unveiled in October 2018 with the Chinese name "Zhixing" (智行), the second generation Senova X55 also features the new "Offspace" design language which later becomes the design of Beijing branded vehicles.

 The second generation Senova X55 is equipped with the same 1.5-litre turbo engine used in the first generation Senova X55, producing 110 kW at 6,000 rpm and 210 Nm at 2,000−4,500 rpm.

 The front suspension of the X55 is MacPherson-type independent suspension while the rear suspension is multi-link suspension.

 As of 2020, the second generation model was later renamed to Beijing X5 after the launch of the revamped Beijing brand.

 BJEV EX5

 The BJEV EX5 is a plug-in electric vehicle.
 It is the "NEV" version of the Senova X55 for the Chinese market which has a number of special incentives for NEVs.
 The BJEV EX5 was launched in the market January 2019.

-The BJEV EC5 is equipped with a 218 hp electric motor and a 61.8 kWh battery.
+The BJEV EC5 is equipped with a 218 PS electric motor and a 61.8 kWh battery.
 The NEDC tested range is 415 km.